Britain calls for credible investigation into Hong Kong protests

-LONDON (Reuters) - British foreign minister Dominic Raab called on Tuesday for a credible independent investigation into the behavior of the police during the recent protests in its former colony Hong Kong.
+LONDON, Sept 3 (Reuters) - British foreign minister Dominic Raab called on Tuesday for a credible independent investigation into the behaviour of the police during the recent protests in its former colony Hong Kong.

 Reporting by William James; editing by Stephen Addison